-The living room floor may be covered in plush carpet, with tile flooring in the kitchen, while other areas have sturdy wood that has stood the test of time.
+The living room floor may be covered in plush carpet, with ceramic tile in the kitchen, natural stone tile flooring in the bath, while other areas have sturdy wood that has stood the test of time.

 No matter what the flooring is made of, it lives the life of your family up close and personal.
 From babies crawling, kids playing, and pets racing around to friends and family enjoying festivities, flooring can take quite a beating.